sdondley/ClimateChangeChat/about.md

 * It's much faster to write this way
     * No agonizing over how eloquent I'm being and how well ideas flow
 * Ideas can be conveyed very succinctly
+* I have a hunch prose is dead
+    * 20th centure media killed poetry
+    * prose killed by the internet

 # Why is the design so plain?
 * I'm more concerned with content and functionality than design